Buying a house at the lake is the same as buying a house anywhere, right?

-The upper section has no marinas and just a few boat ramps.
+The lower section has no marinas and just a few boat ramps.
 While this end still sees it’s fair share of boat traffic, one could argue it may not be as crowded on a busy day.
 All of the marinas are located in the middle and lower sections of the lake and they draw a lot of boaters looking for fuel, food and supplies, not to mention the many vessels that are docked there.
 The downside is if you need fuel or wish to stop and grab a bite to eat you will have a little bit longer drive to get to one of the four marinas on the lake.

 In the middle section of the lake you will find Tims Ford Marina, Holiday Marina, and Lakeview Marina (located inside Tims Ford State Park).
 Obviously this draws a lot of traffic on the water during summer weekends.
 The upside to this area though is you are close to several options for fuel, food and entertainment.
 All of the marinas, with the exception of Lakeview, offer live music on Saturday nights in the summer as well as some great food!
 Another bonus is that since you are in the middle of the lake you can navigate to the upper and lower end quickly, it just depends on what you are in the mood for on a given day.

-On the lower end you will find Twin Creeks Marina, the newest facility on the lake.
+On the upper end you will find Twin Creeks Marina, the newest facility on the lake.
 It has certainly boosted traffic on this end of the reservoir as well, but is nice having a first class marina close by.
 The lower end is also where you will find the Elk River, which is usually not as crowded on those busy days, if you prefer things a little calmer.

 Speaking of the Elk, there are homes located on the river as well.
 The river is wide in most places, and there is definitely less traffic to deal with, however it can be a long ride to the main lake and the marinas.